m3trik/Scripts_portable/README.md

 simple location, in one simple way.

-other general principles and methodologies going forward: keep things as simple as possible (only add what is necessary), and as modular as possible, so that future changes can be made with as little as possible overhead.*
+other general principles and methodologies going forward: keep things as simple as possible (only add what is necessary), and as modular as is reasonable, so that future changes can be made with as little as possible overhead.*

 ##
 -----------------------------------------------